Particular/docs.particular.net/nservicebus/transports/queuecreation.md

 Transports need to implement a custom queue creator.

-In NServiceBus v6 it is the responsibility of the queue creator to either sequentially or concurrently create the queues provided in the queue bindings for the specified identity.
+In Version 6 and above it is the responsibility of the queue creator to either sequentially or concurrently create the queues provided in the queue bindings for the specified identity.

-In NServiceBus v5 and lower the queue creation process is always executed sequentially.
+In Version 5 and below the queue creation process is always executed sequentially.

 Here a sample of a sequential queue creator